bparanj/crystal/computer/electronics/design/thyristor.md

 ## Level 2: Explanation for a Teenager

 A thyristor is like a smart electronic switch.
-It has three main parts: an anode, a cathode, and a gate.
+It has three main parts:

+- an anode
+- a cathode
+- a gate.

 When you send a small electrical signal to the gate, it allows electricity to flow from the anode to the cathode.
 The cool thing is, once it starts conducting electricity, it keeps going even if you remove the signal from the gate.
 It only stops when the main current flow is interrupted.
-This makes thyristors really useful in controlling power in circuits, especially for things that need to stay on for a while.
+This makes thyristors useful in controlling power in circuits, especially for things that need to stay on for a while.

 ## Level 3: Explanation for an Undergraduate Student

-A thyristor, also known as a Silicon Controlled Rectifier (SCR), is a four-layer semiconductor device with three terminals: anode, cathode, and gate.
+A thyristor, also known as a Silicon Controlled Rectifier (SCR), is a four-layer semiconductor device with three terminals:

+- anode
+- cathode
+- gate.

 It's composed of four alternating layers of P-type and N-type semiconductor material (P-N-P-N).

 The thyristor operates in two states:

 1. Forward blocking state (off)
 2. Forward conducting state (on)

 To turn on, it needs:

 1. Forward voltage across anode and cathode
 2. A positive gate current pulse